vsilva472/jquery-table-sorter/README.md

     </script>
  ```
  ### Changing sort icon indicator
- You can tell to jQuery Table Sorter plugin wich sort icon you like to use, just pass the `arrows` param on the plugin call.
- with html code.
+You can tell to jQuery Table Sorter plugin wich sort icon you like to use.
+Just pass the arrows param to the plugin call with the desired html code.
 See example:
  ```
     /**
      * Changing sort indicator icon